 A uniquely paid position

 Many employers will offer medical insurance and other benefits to medical transcriptionists.
 The salary however is generally not one of the highest in the medical field.
-In 2019 the average pay for medical transcriptionists was $33,390.
-The vast majority of the time the position isn’t salaried.
+According to the Bureau of Labor Statistics, the median pay in 2020 for medical transcriptionists was $16.96 or $35,270 per year.
 Some may receive an hourly rate for medical transcribing, most notably when working for an office or hospital.
 For those working for a third-party transcription vendor, payment is more frequently based on lines or characters typed.
 Those who are fast and accurate typists will benefit the most.

 These third-party vendors employ the highest number of transcriptionists in the field.
 Their transcriptionists could be transcribing information from anywhere in the country, so the transcriptionist might not be familiar with the names of staff, terminology, referenced locations or might have trouble understanding accents.
 As a result, those transcribed documents are then often quality checked by someone based locally.